Wyatt, Tarrant & Combs Associate Professor of Law

 - Law 801 Contracts I

-- Problems and Materials in Debtor and Creditor Law (7th ed., forthcoming 2021), with Douglas J. Whaley.
+- Problems and Materials in Debtor and Creditor Law (7th ed., 2021), with Douglas J. Whaley.

-- Strategies for Creditors in Bankruptcy Proceedings (revised 7th ed., forthcoming 2020), with Lynn M. LoPucki & Christopher R. Mirick.
+- Strategies for Creditors in Bankruptcy Proceedings (revised 7th ed., 2020), with Lynn M. LoPucki & Christopher R. Mirick.
+Lead co-author of 7th edition and Supplements for 2022 and 2023.

 - International Organizations and the Production of Indicators: The Case of Freedom House, in The Quiet Power of Indicators: Measuring Governance, Corruption, and Rule of Law (Sally Merry, Kevin Davis & Benedict Kingsbury eds., Cambridge Univ.
 Press 2015).